Fast Computing Formulas for some Dirichlet L-Series: Testings

 \section{Testings}

 Bench tests were conducted with these new formulas on the y-cruncher platform \cite{YEE0} to determine their real-world performance.
 This is a specialized software for calculating constants to a huge number of digits limited only by hardware capacity.
-For hypergeometric type series Eq.(\ref{7b}) y-cruncher's fast computing only accepts rational terms (irrational factors are just applied outside the series) with polynomials $p,q,r$ having coefficients with integer size not greater than 64--bit.
-Size and cost were the selection conditions to choose the most efficient $\zeta(2,x)-\zeta(2,y)$ and $\zeta(3,x)$ series from WZ--Dougall's $_5H_5$ output.
+For hypergeometric type series Eq.(\ref{7b}) y-cruncher's fast computing only accepts rational terms (irrational factors are just applied outside the series) with polynomials $p,q,r$ having coefficients with integer size less than 64--bit\footnote{Bit--size $<$ 64 and minimal cost were the selection conditions to take the most efficient $\zeta(2,x)-\zeta(2,y)$ and $\zeta(3,x)$ accelerated series from WZ--Dougall's $_5H_5$ discovered series output.}.
 Two custom configuration files for y-cruncher with algorithmically independent formulas were written for each $L$--function value, one is applied for decimal places computation and the other for digits verification.
 Experimental results are placed in \textit{Tables} 1,2 next page.